Last in Line: II (2017–2020)

 In March 2017, Campbell confirmed that the second album was "well underway" in an interview with Sirius XM.
 He stated that six songs had been written, and that the second album would be released in early 2018.
 The band had planned to finish it that year, but it had been pushed back due to members' existing commitments with Def Leppard.
 Foreigner bassist Jeff Pilson, the producer of the album, then announced it would be released sometime in 2019.
 The album's title was revealed as II in November 2018.
 The band now included seasoned bass player Phil Soussan for the recording of the album, which was released on February 22, 2019, via Frontiers.

 The "II" album did very well and the band toured extensively in support of the record.
 Another tour of Europe opening for Saxon showed the band being very well received and in the enviable position of a classic rock band being able to gain traction with original material.
 The culmination of this tour was a slot at the prestigious Download Festival in the U.K. During that show it was decided to play a set of predominantly all original material as an experiment, the resulting performance giving a surge of confidence to the Last in Line concept, having been so exceptionally well received.

 As with the rest of the industry, a heavy proposed touring schedule planned for 2020, including several major music festivals had to be canceled due to the COVID-19 pandemic.

-Jericho (2020–2023)
+Jericho (2020–present)

 In January 2020, the band recorded six tracks to form the basis for the new album, Jericho, released on March 31, 2023, via earMUSIC.
 "With Last in Line, just as we did with Dio, we cut the basic tracks live," Campbell said.
 "It's important for us to capture the energy of the syncopation of playing together in real-time, much like the energy of a live show.
 This record represents the best of both worlds: the spirit of an energetic band performance and the more reflective and nuanced qualities of our individual performances, too."

 In 2022, Last in Line issued A Day in the Life, a limited-edition silver disc EP that featured the Beatles track of the same name.
 It was produced by Phil Soussan with each part recorded from each member's home.
 It included a preview track, "Hurricane Orlagh", from Jericho.

+On April 5, 2026, it was announced the band had parted ways with Andrew Freeman and were searching for a new vocalist.